 Become an Avid Storyteller

 The formal acceptance of leadership storytelling within the business context and leadership arena has been slow because of some of its myths and negative connotations.
-Often thought of as pejorative, “war” stories, or distortions of fact, people tend to immediately associate storytelling as pure entertainment versus a means of discovery and knowledge building.
+Often thought of as pejorative, “war” stories or distortions of fact, people tend to immediately associate storytelling as pure entertainment versus a means of discovery and knowledge building.

-At the core, storytelling is a powerful way leaders can connect as well as convey vision to action or theory to practice.
+At the core, storytelling is a powerful way leaders can connect as well as convey the vision to action or theory to practice.
 One of the most renowned storytellers was Abraham Lincoln.
 Not only did Lincoln use stories to achieve his vision for the country, he also used stories to bring people together in the most difficult of times.

 Storytelling Increases Learning